 I remember watching Dr. Libby’s TED Talk almost three years ago and then furiously typing out a blog post ode to her, because I was so immediately in love with her message!
 I even said something about wanting to make out with her.
 Haha!
 And would ya know, she reached out to me shortly after, we became friends, and met up a few times in NYC when she was here for work!

 Nat Kringoudis contacted me over four years ago, and we immediately hit it off.
 We’ve been friends ever since, and went on to host a podcast together called The Period Party.
-We’ve recorded almost 75 episodes and it’s been downloaded nearly 200,000 times!
-And we finally met IRL a few months back when she visited the US for the first time.
+We’ve recorded over 80 episodes and it’s been downloaded nearly 500,000 times!
+And we finally met IRL in 2016 when she visited the US for the first time.